Why Your Child May Be Sent Home

 Thank you for your cooperation.

 We will administer medicine to your child when necessary.
 We do it in the best interest of the child and so that the child can return to school.
-When we do give medicine, it is under the guidelines of the Health Department and the Day Nurseries Act.
+When we do give medicine, it is under the guidelines of the Health Unit and Child Care and Early Years Act, 2014.

-- We prefer those drugs and medications to be prescribed by a doctor if they are to be administered to a child.
+- We prefer all medications be prescribed by a doctor if they are to be administered at school.
 Medicine must be in the original container with a current date.

 - All containers to be clearly labeled with the child’s name, date and instructions for administration.